matter-labs/zksync-docs/content/10.quick-start/_paymasters/_approval_paymaster_flow.md

 ### Deploy

 This section outlines the steps to deploy the `GaslessPaymaster` contract.
-Recall our initial deployment `CrowdfundingCampaign` contract.
+Recall our initial deployment of the `CrowdfundingCampaign` contract.
 Deploying the `GaslessPaymaster` contract is the same.

 The deployment script is located at `/deploy/deploy.ts`.